neohugo/neohugo/docs/content/en/content-management/sections.md

 1. The articles/2022 and articles/2023 directories do not have list pages; they are not sections.

 1. The list page for the products section, by default, includes product-1 and product-2, but not their descendant pages.
-To include descendant pages, use the `.RegularPagesRecursive` collection instead of the `.Pages` collection in the list template.
-See&nbsp;[details](/variables/page/#page-collections).
+To include descendant pages, use the `RegularPagesRecursive` method instead of the `Pages` method in the list template.

+[`Pages`]: /methods/page/pages/
+[`RegularPagesRecursive`]: /methods/page/regularpagesrecursive/

 1. All directories in the products section have list pages; each directory is a section.